HaolanWang/CSE587Lab3/README.md

 ### ![p1](https://github.com/HaolanWang/CSE587Lab3/blob/master/Picture10.png)

-As we could seen on the result, both Logistic Regression and Naive Bayesian generate a predict survive rate of almost 80%.
+As we could seen on the result, both Logistic Regression and Naive Bayesian generate a prediction accuracy of almost 80%.

 ## Part2.
 ### 2.1 Collect and clean data